PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: PoTable

 \subsection{Task Formulation}

-This study focuses on evaluations over two table reasoning tasks, \textit{i.e.}, table QA and table fact verification.
-Formally, each sample can be represented as $(T, Q, A)$, where $T$ denotes the structured table, $Q$ denotes a question to be answered or a statement to be verified.
+This study focuses on two fundamental table reasoning tasks: \textit{table question answering (QA)} and \textit{table fact verification}.
+Formally, each sample can be represented as $(T, Q, A)$, where $T$ denotes the structured table, and $Q$ represents either a question to be answered or a statement to be verified.
 Given $T$ and $Q$, the goal is to find the answer $A$ in the table QA task.
-As for the table fact verification task, the goal is to decide $A=1$ or $A=0$ indicating whether the statement is true or false.
+For table fact verification, the goal is to predict a binary label $A \in \{0, 1\}$, indicating whether the statement $Q$ is refuted or entailed by the table $T$, respectively.